Semantic-Observations/obs-models/examples/csvtotriples/readme.md

 ### META:

+A set of tuples of relevant information about the dataset.

 `metadata_identifier`: URI for the dataset's metadata

 `data_identifier`: URI for the data itself.
 This URI should be resolvable and return the dataset.